SkillfulElectro/core-compute_native/README.md

 ## NOTE
 - this project is bundled with core-compute v0.5.2(native edition)
+- core-compute native edition usage in Rusty API is not feasible without some unsafe operations